This page is from APP, the official source of professional practice for policing.

 Specifically in respect of images, the police, as the legal copyright owner, are responsible for releasing an offender’s custody photograph.
 The image may be released upon a guilty verdict unless there is a court order or legitimate policing purpose preventing their identification.
 Images may be released as soon as possible after the verdict to allow the media to publish them contemporaneously (in their next available edition or broadcast).
 The image can be released again upon sentence if necessary.

 Details of non-suspicious sudden deaths should only be proactively issued if there is an operational policing reason to do so.
 Information that a body has been found can be confirmed following an enquiry from the media, but nothing should be released that could identify the deceased.
-In the first instance, police should state that they are investigating the circumstances surrounding the death, or refer to the death as unexplained, until it has been established that it is either suspicious or non-suspicious, at which point this update can be provided.
+In the first instance, police should state that they are investigating the circumstances surrounding the death, or refer to the death as unexpected, until it has been established that it is either suspicious or non-suspicious, at which point this update can be provided.

 Once identity has been established and next of kin informed, the identities of the deceased can be released, unless there is a policing purpose for not doing so.